-After a period of invasions, in the roman countryside there began to form the first agricultural settlements and agricultural centres which formed a village, placed by St. Alexander in the name of the pope, under the jurisdiction of the Vatican.
+After the period of the invasions, therefore, in the Roman countryside the first agricultural settlements began to form around religious centers and castles.
+The village of Sant’Alessandro was then formed from the name of the Pope, under the jurisdiction of the Vatican.